alanhwu/SaveStates/README.md

 <Route path="/" element={<Homepage />}/>
 <Route path="/gamepage" element={<Gamepage />}/>
 ```
+For example, the second line in the code snippet above defines the file path
+`/gamepage` to use the file `src/Gamepage.js` for its contents.
+You can verify
+this yourself by visiting `localhost:3000/gamepage`.

 #### `src/[Other files].js`
 These files house the actual webpages themselves, and simply contain a function